Episode 65 - Dementia Prevention Using Your Head To Save Your Brain Book By Dr. Mitchell Clionsky and Dr. Emily Clionsky

 And the Associate Clinical Professor of Psychiatry at Tufts University School of Medicine.
 He has also served as a concussion consultant with the University of Massachusetts Sport Program, and holds long standing memberships in various prestigious psychological and neuropsychological associations.

 Dr. Emily Clionsky brings a unique perspective combining internal medicine, psychiatry, and neurology to specialize in dementia and cognitive impairment.
 Certified by the American Board of Psychiatry and Neurology, she holds both licenses in both Massachusetts and Connecticut.
+She also served as the assistant medical director at Marlboro County Hospice, highlighting her experience in a hospice setting.
 Together, their interdisciplinary approach enriches the book with both clinical insights and practical advice, making complex medical knowledge accessible and applicable for preventing dementia.

 The synergy between their fields not only enhances the credibility of the content, but also ensures that the strategies they propose are ground in robust scientific evidence and real world medical practice.
 Let’s welcome Dr. Mitchell and Dr. Emily Clionsky to the show.
 Thank you both for being here.